julioespin/julioespin.github.io/Healthcare_Analysis.md

 <img src="images/Healthcare_Analysis_subquery.png"/>
 <img src="images/Healthcare_Analysis_subquery_results.png"/>

-The results of query provide a list of patients that had an emergnecy and stayed less than average time in th hospital.
+The results of query provide a list of patients that had an emergnecy and stayed less than the average time in the hospital.

 Similary, I could have used a CTE to pull the same results.